-If you require advice about professional practice or working in private practice contact the Association's Practice and Clinical Support Advisor.
+If you require advice about professional practice or working in private practice contact the Association's Professional Support Advisor.

 In addition, reference should be made to the Professional Resources that are available, which includes information and material on clinical practice, employment and legal issues, working with support workers, and working in the private sector.